mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

 Building a MNIST Classifier
 ---------------------------

-Let’s see how we can build a MNIST classifier using a continuous convolutional filter.
+Let's see how we can build a MNIST classifier using a continuous convolutional filter.
 We will use the MNIST dataset from PyTorch.
 In order to keep small training times we use only 6000 samples for training and 1000 samples for testing.